masohn/DRP/README.md

 Most of the required data sets are already available in the `data` folder, but some files have to be downloaded manually as they are too large.

-The `model` folder contains three pre-trained models that can be used in the Jupyter notebooks.
+The `model` folder only contains one pre-trained model as GitHub does not allow files larger than 25MB.

 ## Contact